macMikey/levurehelper-app_updater/README.md

     copy files:
       app updater:
         - filename: ../build files/appcast.xml
+    installer name:
+      all platforms: My App
+  beta:
+    installer name:
+      all platforms: My App Beta

 app updater:
   all profiles:
     root auto update url: https://www.MY-SERVER.com/download/MY-APP/MY-APP-VERSION/auto_update
     windows installer arguments: /SILENT /SP-
 ```

+Note that in addition to the `all platforms` key you can also use `macos` and `windows` keys.

 ## Updating Info.plist on macOS